Alb0t/aerospike-ttl-exporter/README.md

 A prometheus exporter than scans record ttl for Aerospike and exports it.

 # The problem:
-tl;dr - this allows us to measure storage capacity in a situation where we store at-eviction.
+tl;dr - this allows us to measure storage capacity in a situation where we store until eviction.

 TTL (time-to-live) on a record dictates when the record will expire, and if evicting we need to measure the lowest bucket and trends of these ttls.